pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 In this example, we will demonstrate how to use the credit-based traffic shaper to smooth out traffic and reduce bursting in network nodes.

+**V2** Credit-Based Shaping (CBS), as defined in the IEEE 802.1Qav standard, is a traffic shaping mechanism that regulates the transmission rate of Ethernet frames to smooth out traffic and reduce bursts.

 **TODO** add IEEE 802.1Qav

+**TODO** dont need to explain cbs here; adding gaps -> not good like this;

 .. **TODO** some interesting stuff to show? -> shaping in general increases delay even for high priority frames. but can overall decrease delay (as it decreases delay for lower priority frames)